mi-wada/retryrt/README.md

 # retryrt

-A Go package that provides a http.RoundTripper which retries requests.
+A Go package that provides a http.RoundTripper which retries HTTP requests.

 ## Usage